ppy/osu-wiki/news/2021/2021-07-27-performance-points-star-rating-updates.md

 The bonus was made dependent on the count of objects in a map, linearly scaling from nothing at 0 objects to the full value at 1000 objects or more.

-After some concerns voiced in the community about this change, [**StanR**](https://osu.ppy.sh/users/7217455) has piped up with [another adjustment](https://github.com/ppy/osu/pull/13826) that aims to reward mid-length maps (about ~600 objects) a bit more.
+After some concerns voiced in the community about this change, ::**StanR**::{ user-id=7217455 } has piped up with [another adjustment](https://github.com/ppy/osu/pull/13826) that aims to reward mid-length maps (about ~600 objects) a bit more.

 Consult the graphs below to see how this adjustment works in closer detail.